-- Public key technology requires every user to remember its private key, and to have access to other users' public keys - How can the user verify that a public key PK_v corresponds to user v? - What can go wrong otherwise? - A simple solution: - A trusted public repository of public keys and corresponding identities - Doesn't scale up - Requires online access per usage of a new public key
+- Public key technology requires every user to remember its private key, and to have access to other users' public keys - How can the user verify that a public key PK_v corresponds to user v? - What can go wrong otherwise? - A simple solution: - A trusted public repository of public keys and corresponding identities - · Doesn't scale up - Requires online access per usage of a new public key

-- The Certificate Authority (CA) is trusted party. - All users have a copy of the public key of the CA - The CA signs Alice's digital certificate.
-A simplified certificate is of the form (Alice, Alice's public key). - When we get Alice's certificate, we - Examine the identity in the certificate - Verify the signature - Use the public key given in the certificate to - Encrypt messages to Alice - Or, verify signatures of Alice - The certificate can be sent by Alice without any interaction with the CA.
+- A method to bootstrap trust - Start by trusting a single party and knowing its public key - Use this to establish trust with other parties (and associate them with public keys) - The Certificate Authority (CA) is trusted party. - All users have a copy of the public key of the CA - The CA signs Alice's digital certificate.
+A simplified certificate is of the form (Alice, Alice's public key).

+- When we get Alice's certificate, we

+- Examine the identity in the certificate

+- Verify the signature

+- Use the public key given in the certificate to

+- Encrypt messages to Alice

+- Or, verify signatures of Alice

+- The certificate can be sent by Alice without any online interaction with the CA.